DeRauk/repo-follow-swifttype/README.md

 * Missing Commits: I got around some rate limiting by only taking commits for a branch that are newer than the latest one we have in our database.
 However, it's perfectly possible and likely that someone will merge in a branch with commits older than the newest commit in that branch.
 Which means I would never pick up those commits for that branch :/.

 ## What it Doesn't Do
+Missing functions or features I'd like to add.
 * Handle Deleted Repositories
 * Show any activity other than commits (Like pull requests, commit comments, and more)
+* Handle BitBucket repos (discussed in Code Design)